 Then one day the school music teacher announced that some orchestral instruments were available if anyone was interested.
 It turned out she had a cello, a bassoon and a flute, returned by recent school leavers.
 I asked for the cello but she said it needed repair.
 So I asked for the bassoon but she said my hands were too small (not true - I was always spider-fingered).
 So, mildly disappointed, I settled for the flute.

 I took to the flute pretty well.
-I had a great teacher, Adam Bennet, who concentrated on tone production above all else.
+I had a great teacher, Adam Bennett, who concentrated on tone production above all else.
 No gas pipes effects allowed!
-But he also told me after a year or so that the school instrument I'd been given was really holding me back, as it was of poor quality and in need of a major overhaul or better still, recycling as a fire poker.
+But he also told me after a year or so that the school instrument I'd been given was really holding me back, as it was of poor quality and in need of a major overhaul or better still, to be recycled as a fire poker.
 What I didn't know was that he'd had the same conversation with my father who, on an impulse, went to Biggars Music Shop in Glasgow and came home to surprise me with an Artley Concert Flute, second hand, but in perfect order.